What to Wear to a Concert: Outfit Ideas & Tips

 Offline: thrift stores, flea markets, vintage shops

-Borrow: swap with friends who’ve already done themed looks
+Borrow: swap with friends who’ve already done themed outfits

-Planning takes time, so my tip is: don’t leave it until the last minute - especially if you want to thrift or DIY your pieces.
+💡 My tip: don’t leave outfit planning until the last minute - especially if you want to thrift or DIY your pieces.
+Finding the right items can take time, but it’s always worth it.

 Main Takeaways